Department: American English Institute

 Annual Basis: 9 Month

 Complete online applications must include a resume, cover letter, and 3 professional references.

 The American English Institute (AEI), as a unit a of the College of Arts and Science (CAS), serves the educational mission of the University of Oregon through scholarship, English language instruction, and English language professional training.
 The AEI champions the University’s mission of internationalization and is a leader in helping achieve the University’s goals for diversity and student success.
 The AEI supports the University in the integration of international students into all aspects of campus life, and collaborates with faculty across campus toward creating a successful academic experience for all international students.

 The American English Institute is seeking qualified applicants for its open instruction pool.
 Appointments are not to exceed one year.
-AEI currently offers three major academic programs: the Intensive English Program (IEP), the Academic English for International Students (AEIS) program, and the innovative program.
+AEI currently offers three major academic programs: the Intensive English Program (IEP), the Academic English for International Students (AEIS) program, and the Innovative Program (IP).
 The IEP provides intensive English language training to conditionally admitted as well as non-matriculated undergraduate and post-baccalaureate students annually.
-AEIS provides credit-bearing classes to fully matriculated students in order to improve their English language communication and prepare them to work in an academic setting. eLearning provides both online and hybrid online/on-site training to teachers of English in dozens of countries around the globe.
-Potential courses may be in IEP, AEIS, or Innovative Programming.
+AEIS provides credit-bearing classes to fully matriculated students in order to improve their English language communication and prepare them to work in an academic setting.
+IP provides both online and hybrid online/on-site training to teachers of English in dozens of countries around the globe.
+Potential courses may be in IEP, AEIS, or IP.

 For IEP, AEIS, and Innovative Programming: